 Who are we?

 Please consider volunteering for council posts at any time during the year so we can include more members to help us do what we do.
 We need you for Communication, Membership, Conference, Resources, Research and Practice, and Nominations and Awards.
 Please see the descriptions for these posts and nominate yourself to lead one or participate in one.
-Contact Tom Yannuzzi or Elizabeth Stork if you would like to participate or get more information.
+Contact Tom Yannuzzi or Tara Edberg if you would like to participate or get more information.

 Executive Director, Center for Student Leadership, Kennesaw State Univ.